- 1. Schedule Your Free Consultation With a Spine Injury Lawyer

-Because car accidents can result in back-related catastrophic injuries, experienced attorneys are vital to these personal injury cases.
+Because car accidents can result in catastrophic injuries, experienced attorneys are vital to these personal injury cases.
 Their familiarity with the insurance and health care systems means they are more prepared to negotiate with the at-fault party’s insurance company and have a better chance at reducing your medical bills.

 Ultimately, your San Antonio personal injury lawyer’s primary job is to pursue compensation for mild and serious injuries caused by someone else’s negligence.
-Whether you’ve been in a motor vehicle accident, experienced medical malpractice, or are looking at long-term traumatic brain injuries, legal representation through a San Antonio personal injury law firm makes you more likely to secure full and fair financial compensation.
+Whether you’ve been in a motor vehicle accident, experienced medical malpractice, or slipped and fell on someone else’s property, legal representation through a San Antonio personal injury law firm makes you more likely to secure full and fair financial compensation.

 The Insurance Company Says I Have a Pre-Existing Back Problem.
 How Can a Personal Injury Lawyer Help?